tbreunung/QPstab/README.md

 # QPstab

 Verifies whether the origin of a quasi-periodic linearization is asymptotically stable.
 To this end QPstab tries to compute a contractive trap.
 If successful the origin is asymptotically stable as shown in [1].

 More details can be found in [1] and the comments accompanying the source code of 'QPstab.m'.

 # Citation
 Please cite [1] if you use QPstab in your own work.

 # References

 [1] T. Breunung.
-Asymptotic Stability of Quasi-periodic Orbits, in revision, 2022
+Asymptotic Stability of Quasi-periodic Orbits, Proceedings of the Royal Society A, 478:20210787, 2022.
+DOI https://doi.org/10.1098/rspa.2021.0787

 # Installation notes